-It is acknowledged that TOH has obligations in respect of its Procurements, including under or in connection with applicable laws including the BPSAA and BPSPD, derived from Trade Agreements and from other sources.
+It is acknowledged that TOH has obligations in respect of its Procurements, including under or in connection with applicable laws and the BPSA and BPSPD, derived from Trade Agreements and from other sources.
 In accordance with this Policy, TOH intends conduct its Procurements in a competitive, open, fair and transparent manner and with regard to value for money.